clintnetwork/Core/README.md

 ## What is Type-DB ?

-Type-DB is made Type-DB to meet the needs of any developer whether for an embedded project, to implement a cache system, or simply when you need a cool database, it is certain that you will love his modularity.
+Type-DB is made to meet the needs of any developer whether for an embedded project, to implement a cache system, or simply when you need a cool database, it is certain that you will love his modularity.

 ## KeyObject Concept instead of KeyValue
 The Core Concept of Type-DB is to replace the old concept of KeyValue dictionnaries with a new KeyObject system, that allows you to store any .Net Objects directly into a Type-DB Instance (see [Standalone or Remote Mode](#standalone-or-remote-mode))